Requests to reserve a space in the Women’s Center can be found at the end of this page please read the following policies:

 The person, department or organization reserving Women’s Center space is responsible for damage to any Women’s Center furnishings or equipment used and any damages to the meeting space itself (furniture, walls, etc.).
 The cost incurred to repair any damage, replace any damaged property or for any special clean-up or maintenance, resulting from the event or the activity will be charged to the individual, department or organization responsible for the damage.

 All catering arrangements are to be made by the reserving organization, according to University policy.
 The Women’s Center is not responsible for food distributed and provided by other organizations using the space.
 All food and beverages must be removed at the conclusion of the event by the reserving person or organization.
 The designated contact person must assume responsibility for both set-up and clean up.
-The kitchen is only to be used to prepare light refreshments, which involve no cooking, only warming.
-Groups utilizing the kitchen facilities must provide their own supplies.

 Individuals or groups using Women’s Center facilities shall obey published University and Student Union policies, regulations, guidelines, and local, State and Federal laws.
 Violation of these or the Women’s Center policies will result in the loss of reservation privileges for an amount of time to be determined based on the violation.